 Customer Service Management Tips | Blog | C2Perform

 Discretionary effort is the often untapped potential within your team, the extra mile they can choose to walk – or not – that often means the difference between good and great in the customer’s experience, your performance metrics and profitability.
-Let's explore what powers this invaluable asset and how you, as a contact center leader, can cultivate an environment that encourages it.
+Let's explore what powers this invaluable asset and how you can cultivate an environment that encourages it.

 While this may make discretionary effort sound like magic, it is a real concept that you can encourage and cultivate in your team, though it will require some effort.